joeatbayes/file2consul/README.md

    Most common error is forgetting - as prefix for named parms
 ```
 * TODO: -runPull optional if present and set to "true" and when the source path is a directory the the system will run a git pull in that directory to fetch most recent copy of the config settings.
 * NOTE: Values returned from consul are base64 decoded.
 You have to use a Base64 decoder to see what is actually saved in consul.
-I was initially confused by this when consul looked like it was returning jiberish.
+I was initially confused by this when consul looked like it was returning gibberish.

 ### A More complex inheritance example